OzFlux/PFP_GUI/README.md

 The following documentation gives basic information on how to install and use PyFluxPro.
 Details on the algorithms used in PyFluxPro and results for several sites in the Australian OzFlux network can be found in a recent publication in the OzFlux Special Issue of Biogeosciences (https://www.biogeosciences.net/14/2903/2017/).

 # Installation and Updating
-There are 4 steps to installing PyFluxPro:
+There are 4 steps to installing PyFluxPro on Windows:
 * 1. Install Python.
 * 2. Install the "git" version control software.
 * 3. Clone the PyFluxPro repository using the "git" version control software.
 * 4. Create a Python virtual environment for running PyFluxPro.

+A fifth step is required when installing PyFluxPro on Linux or Mac OSX.
+The extra step is to build the executable files for the SOLO neural network, the MPT u* threshold detection scheme and the MDS gap filling routine, see below for details.

 ## Installing Python
 PyFluxPro is written for Python V2.7 and uses a number of standard and 3rd party Python modules.

-OzFlux uses and recommends the Miniconda (https://conda.io/miniconda.html) Python V2.7 distribution.
-This is a minimilist installation of Python which installs into your home directory and can then be automatically configured to provide all of the Python modules used by PyFluxPro.
+OzFlux uses and recommends the Miniconda2 (https://conda.io/miniconda.html) Python V2.7 distribution.
+This is a minimilist installation of Python2 which installs into your home directory and can then be automatically configured to provide all of the Python modules used by PyFluxPro.

 **NOTE:** The GUI version of PyFluxPro uses PyQt5 to provide the GUI elements.
-We have not found a way of installing PyQt5 using "pip" so a "requirements.txt" file for automatically configuring the Miniconda installation using "pip" is not supplied at present.
-The currently recommended way to configure the Miniconda installation is to create a virtual environment using "conda env create ..." using the YAML file ("environment.yml") supplied.
+We have not found a way of installing PyQt5 using "pip" so a "requirements.txt" file for automatically configuring the Miniconda2 installation using "pip" is not supplied at present.
+The currently recommended way to configure the Miniconda2 installation is to create a virtual environment using "conda env create ..." using the YAML file ("environment.yml") supplied.

-To install Miniconda, follow these steps:
+To install Miniconda2, follow these steps:
-* 1. Download the Miniconda Python V2.7 installer for your operating system from https://conda.io/miniconda.html.
+* 1. Download the Miniconda2 Python V2.7 installer for your operating system from https://conda.io/miniconda.html.
-* 2. Follow the instructions on the Conda web page (https://conda.io/docs/user-guide/install/index.html) to install the Miniconda Python V2.7 distribution.
+* 2. Follow the instructions on the Conda web page (https://conda.io/docs/user-guide/install/index.html) to install the Miniconda2 Python V2.7 distribution.
 * 3. Accept all the defaults during the installation, including having Conda append the path to this Python installation to your system PATH environment variable.

 At the end of this process, you should have a functioning, although minimal, installation of the Python language interpeter.